Skillmon/MRTbundle/README.md

 documentation would belong in `/usr/local/texlive/texmf-local/doc/latex/MRTbundle`.
 The correct folder can be determined by running `kpsewhich -var TEXMFLOCAL`.
 Again installation of documentation is optional.
-After you placed the file in the system folders you'd have to update your directory indices by running `mktexlsr` as root.
+After you placed the files in the system folders you'd have to update your directory indices by running `mktexlsr` as root.
 The correct installation can be checked by running `kpsewhich MRTthesis.cls` or for any other provided package or class.

 ### Licensing ###